bishtamit-zz/django-searchable-encrypted-fields/README.md

 ## More on testing
 Please see the `encrypted_fields_test` app (in the gitlab repo) for some example admin site and model form implementations.

+There is also a basic DjangoRestFramework implementation with a `ModelSerializer` and `ModelViewSet`.

 In our test app, the `User` model uses a SearchField for the username.
 This means that when creating a superuser you must provide the `--username` argument: `python manage.py createsuperuser --username bob` to avoid an error.

 Final note of interest: the tox test suite runs `python manage.py makemigrations` for every environment with an empty initial migration directory.
 This helps ensure the test app will work as expected in all tested environments.